Coronavirus in Ohio Tuesday update: Gov. DeWine to hold daily briefing

-COLUMBUS (WCMH) — Ohio Governor Mike DeWine, Lt.
-Governor Jon Husted and Ohio Department of Health (ODH) Director Dr. Amy Acton will hold a briefing Tuesday to discuss the latest COVID-19 developments in the state and plans to reopen Ohio’s economy.
+COLUMBUS (WCMH) — Governor Mike DeWine and Ohio Department of Health Director Dr. Amy Acton will hold a briefing Tuesday afternoon to discuss coronavirus and the latest on efforts to reopen Ohio’s economy.

-That news conference can be streamed live right here, shortly after the state’s 2 p.m. release of the latest coronavirus case numbers.

 The Department of Health adds the data as soon as they are informed of a case or death.
 The information is backdated to the actual date the person started exhibiting symptoms or the date the person died.